Nigel Bills was an enthusiastic motoring advocate before and after the second war.

 8. Maybach - As the photo is dated 1947, it would have to be Maybach 1 (One of the photos shows 6 Amal

 carburettors, while the other only has twin carburettors.
-The radiator height has altered also, along with the
+The radiator height has altered also, along with the installation of a firewall.)

 9. Minerva/Austin/Standard - VCCA (Tas) run?
-1905 Minerva , E.J.Walkem, 1914 Austin owned by Ernie
+1905 Minerva ,

 Sims, and Standard possibly J.W.Taylor.

-10. Plumbing on Kleinig's Hudson. - at the second Bathurst race meeting, Easter weekend 1939, Frank
+10. Plumbing on Kleinig's Hudson. - at the second Bathurst race meeting,

-Kleinig in his Kleinig Hudson started near the rear of the field and about three quarters of the way through
+Frank Kleinig in his Kleinig Hudson started near the rear of the field and about

-the 150 mile (241.4 km) race had passed all but one car, which he was catching fast, when a piston
+the 150 mile (241.4 km) race had passed all but one car, which he was catching fast, when a piston collapsed.
+The connecting rod then punched a big hole in the side of the block.
+Thereafter, the straight was known as Con-Rod Straight.

 11. Porche & De Dion. - Photo taken in Moonah, Tasmania